Stamp Duty Calculator

 What Was MDR?

 Multiple Dwellings Relief was a stamp duty relief available when purchasing more than one dwelling in a single transaction.
 It calculated tax based on average price per dwelling.
+Use our stamp duty calculator for current rates.

 How It Was Calculated